tequeter/dryspec/UI-RooCode.md

 1. Outside RooCode chat: Make sure your Constitution (for example in `AGENTS.md`/`CLAUDE.md`) exists and roughly describes the project and code best practices.
 2. In the main RooCode chat: run `/lsdd-init-existing`.
 3. LeanSDD checks `git status` and verifies that a Constitution is present; if it is missing or obviously incomplete, it asks you to pause and fix it before proceeding.
-4. LeanSDD (in a sub‑task, Ask mode) deep‑dives into a chosen subsystem directory, summarizing responsibilities, external behaviors, and candidate FR/NFR/Glossary/Architecture notes in a short, dense list.
+4. LeanSDD (in a sub‑task, Ask mode) reads and summarizes the code in a chosen subsystem directory, capturing responsibilities, external behaviors, and candidate FR/NFR/Glossary/Architecture notes in a short, dense list.
 5. Back in the main chat, LeanSDD turns those notes into concise updates for `docs/architecture.md`, `docs/sub-*.md`, and initial `docs/fr-*.md`/`docs/nfr.md`/`docs/glossary.md`, suggests staging the spec files, and may open another sub‑task in LeanSDD mode to critique the staged specs.

 ### Greenfield: `/lsdd-init-new`